chandlerc/blog/content/slides/2026-memory-safety-deep-1/3_ownership.md

 - Fields share fate with their containing object
 - Owned data can be invalidated earlier
+  - Like when the buffer is resized
 - Ownership of data can be transferred
   - Owned data can outlive its original owner as a result
+  - Can survive the owner being relocated

 ---